luapower/libgit2/libgit2.md

 ---
 tagline: libgit2 ffi binding
+platforms: osx32, osx64
 ---

 ## `git = require'libgit2'`

 libgit2 ffi binding -- only the basics of repository exploration are covered.

-Feel free to improve it, it's a pretty large but good (so, boring) API.
+Feel free to improve it, it's a pretty boring API.

+> NOTE: libgit2 dropped support for Windows XP.

 ## API